utwente-energy/demkit/README.md

 DEMKit consists of two parts:
 1. The core DEMKit code with all components (this repository)
-2. A workspace with so-called simualtion scenarios (models), utilizing the components and code of DEMKit.
+2. A workspace with so-called simulation scenarios (models), utilizing the components and code of DEMKit.
 An example can be obtained here: https://github.com/utwente-energy/demkit-example

-Various methods to install DEMKit are possible, provided the the requirements are met.
+Various methods to install DEMKit are possible, provided that the requirements are met.
 However, we recommned to use one of the following two approaches.
 For a more detailed description, refer to the setup guide that can be found in the "doc" folder.

 ### Docker-based setup